vycioha/Twitter-v2_CTF/README.md

 └────────────────────────────────────────────────────────────────────────────────────────────────
 HTTP response indicates that the JKU injection was successful.

-Starting flag retrieval for SQL Injection... on 35: Current flag: C
+Starting flag retrieval - SQL Injection... on 35: Current flag: C
 Searching #1 |▉▉▉▉▉▉▉▉▉▉▉▉▉▉▋⚠                        | (!)
 35/95 [37%] in 4.5s (7.63/s)
 on 52: Current flag: CT